Capital area PALS hosting 2nd annual Pop-Up BBQ

 The event is happening Saturday June 1 from 4 p.m. to 7 p.m. at Howell Park.
 There will be free food, games and activities.

-"Times are changing, and our approach can't be the same," said Corporal Brandon Jones with the Baton Rouge Police Department.
+"Times are changing, and our approach can't be the same," said Corporal Brandon Jones with the East Baton Rouge Sheriff's Office.
 "We have to come up with creative ways to reach out.
 To me, it's super important just continuing to stay fresh and reach out."

 Trending News